clux/js-talk-cisco/TALK.md

 ### Number
 has the standard literal interpretation, and there exists some checks for whether something is a sensible number or not.
-Number also has helper functions/constants attached to a global `Math` variable.
+Number is 64 bit double underneath, common sense applies.
-Number is 64 bit double underneath.
+There are also helper functions/constants attached to a global `Math` variable.

 ```
 // couple of funny things about number